why-agency/why-itunes-test-FE/README.md

 - The task is open-ended and there's no need to finish everything.
 Just show us what you achieved within the given time.

 - Usage of AI coding assistants is okay, but make sure to have an understanding of all code you commit.

-We will ask you technical questions about the code in the interview.
+- After the coding time there will be a technical interview where we'll questions about the code.
+Beeing able to understand and explain your code is just as important as the visible result.

 💡 Less code that you can explain is better than a lot of code where you are unsure how it works in detail.